snakeming/ts-iron-tree/Readme.md

-# Node:
+# Introduction

+- Port form: https://github.com/DenQ/iron-tree which is implemented in Javascript to typescript

+## typical code change

+due to change of implementation

-node.children - changed to node.children()
+node.children : changed to node.children()
-node.children[1] - changed to node.child(1)
+node.children[1] : changed to node.child(1)
-node.parent - changed to node.parent()
+node.parent : changed to node.parent()

-resultTree.rootNode - changed to resultTree.rootNode()
+resultTree.rootNode : changed to resultTree.rootNode()